 A: No, tuition and books/materials fees are waived for eligible dual credit teachers who participate in STEM Teach III.
 Teachers will not receive stipends for completing courses in STEM Teach III.

 Q: Are funds available for student materials in courses?

 A: The individual institution will determine the amount that is needed to provide textbooks or materials to participating teachers and propose it accordingly.
+Payment will be made to an institution at the end of a course.
 The maximum amount under STEM Teach III guidelines is $180 per student, per course.

 Q: If a student drops from a course, what is the procedure for STEM Teach III?

 A: The instructor should immediately inform the campus liaison each time a student drops a course.

 The campus liaison then informs Trish Wlodarczyk at CELL. (firstname.lastname@example.org) so that records can be adjusted.

 If a wait list exists and if it is not too late, CELL may add a student to the course.

 Q: Can credits earned in STEM Teach transfer to other institutions?

 A: Yes, prerequisites must be listed in the course description.